Soccer-'Heartbroken' Pogba to appeal four-year doping ban at CAS | Sports-Games

 Soccer-'Heartbroken' Pogba to appeal four-year doping ban at CAS

-Pogba was provisionally suspended by a tribunal of Italy's national anti-doping organisation (NADO Italia) in September after testing positive for testosterone - a banned substance and hormone that increases athletes' endurance.
-Juventus did not comment on the ban but a source confirmed the club was notified about the decision and would assess the next steps.
+The France international was provisionally suspended by a tribunal of Italy's national anti-doping organisation (NADO Italia) in September after testing positive for DHEA - a banned substance which naturally raises levels of testosterone.
+Juventus did not comment on the ban but a source confirmed they had been notified about the decision and would assess the next steps.

-Juventus midfielder Paul Pogba's career hung in the balance on Thursday after he was handed a four-year doping ban but the France international said he would try to clear his name by appealing the decision at the Court of Arbitration for Sport.
-Pogba was provisionally suspended by a tribunal of Italy's national anti-doping organisation (NADO Italia) in September after testing positive for testosterone - a banned substance and hormone that increases athletes' endurance.
+Juventus midfielder Paul Pogba's career hung in the balance on Thursday after he was handed a four-year doping ban but the France international said he would try to clear his name by appealing to the Court of Arbitration for Sport.
+The France international was provisionally suspended by a tribunal of Italy's national anti-doping organisation (NADO Italia) in September after testing positive for DHEA - a banned substance which naturally raises levels of testosterone.

-Juventus did not comment on the ban but a source confirmed the club was notified about the decision and would assess the next steps.
-The 30-year-old Pogba, who has a contract at Juve until June 2026, said he had been informed of the decision but denied any wrongdoing and believed the verdict to be incorrect.
+Juventus did not comment on the ban but a source confirmed they had been notified about the decision and would assess the next steps.
+The 30-year-old Pogba, who has a contract at Juve until June 2026, denied any wrongdoing.

 "I am sad, shocked and heartbroken that everything I have built in my professional playing career has been taken away from me," Pogba said in a statement.
 "As a professional athlete I would never do anything to enhance my performance by using banned substances and have never disrespected or cheated fellow athletes and supporters of any of the teams I have played for, or against.

 "As a consequence of the decision announced today I will appeal this before the Court of Arbitration for Sport," he added, referring to sport's highest court.
-Italy's national anti-doping organisation (NADO Italia) declined to comment on Pogba's case citing privacy rules.
+NADO Italia declined to comment on Pogba's case, citing privacy rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)